ConorFionn/MLPractice/README.md

 * Linear Regression
 * Random Forest
 * Tourism Based Chatbot built cities activities recommendations based on popularity and google reviews

+# Chatbot
+* Chosen city can be input, the system will pull information from google maps, reviews, etc to plot the city and it's activities based on these.
+(TBD: Chosen type of activity reccommendation)
+* GPT API has been test integrated for "Human" feel to bot reccomendations and responses
+* Chatbot seems to no longer have access to geopandas for location input